Fortnumsound/LaQuisha-fast-API-backend-for-Llama.cpp/README.md

 # LaQuisha AI 👑

-A booty-licious FastAPI backend designed to run GGUF models with Llama.cpp.
+A booty-licious FastAPI twext browser and backend designed to run GGUF models with Llama.cpp.
 LaQuisha brings that real talk with some AI magic ✨

 ## 🚀 Quick Start